US company defends overseas trademark of 'Koha'

 The library has three months to object to the decision and Ms Ransom says it has little money to pay for a legal case.

-Next story in National: Australian exodus prompts call for skilled worker taskforce
+Next story in New Zealand: Australian exodus prompts call for skilled worker taskforce

 Copyright © 2011, Radio New Zealand